jaeycyril/IMMIGRATION_ETL/README.md

 Here, we used the immigration data for the United States to create a source of truth for further analysis.

+The final source of truth can be used to answer questions regarding patterns of migration into and out of the US.
+We can use the Date dimension to determine how many individuals came into the US for each month.
+This can help us see of there is any seasonality in the migration numbers or if there are peak months.
+This can help with better planning on the part of the migration office.

+Using the visa dimension, we can see the most popular visa types granted to incoming migrants and find out the main reasons for their visit.
+We can also tell the avergae staying period for different visa types.

+Also, the City dimension can show us the inflow of individuals into different cities in the US and over time, this can give us a picture of how much migration contributes towards the population in these cities.

+Questions like these can help the migration department to plan how to deploy their resources to ensure smooth operations at the borders e.g. during peak periods.
+They can also help the Government with policy planning e.g. the number of people coming via a particular visa could be increased or reduced based on the needs of the Government at any particular time.

 ## STEP 1: SCOPE AND DATA GATHERING

 In this project, we will combine immigration data with temperature data and US city demographics data to produce